flybywiresim/fbw-userguide/docs/aircraft/install/installation.md

 **Please follow ALL steps in this section if you encounter any issues with installation before seeking support.**

-Open the zip that you downloaded from one of the links above, and drag the `flybywire-aircraft-a320-neo` or `insert A380 folder` folder inside the zip into your Community folder.
+Open the zip that you downloaded from one of the links above, and drag the `flybywire-aircraft-a320-neo` or `flybywire-aircraft-a380-842` folder inside the zip into your Community folder.

 See below for the location of your Community folder.

-<p style="color:yellow; font-size:18px;">TODO: Add A380X installation steps and folder name</p>

 ## Community Folder

 ### Microsoft Store and/or Game Pass Edition

-- Copy the `flybywire-aircraft-a320-neo` or `a380 folder` folder into your community package folder.
+- Copy the `flybywire-aircraft-a320-neo` or `flybywire-aircraft-a380-842` folder into your community package folder.

 It is located in: